Röslau (river): Course

 After leaving the steep slopes and high forest on the Schneeberg the Röslau runs past the Vordorf Mill, turns initially southeast to Leupoldsdorf and Tröstau, grazes Wunsiedel and swings gradually in an easterly and northeasterly direction.
 Along the way it picks up numerous brooks from the region of the Platte, Hohe Matze and Kösseine.
 Near Thölau the great railway bridge on the Marktredwitz to Hof line stretches across the Röslau valley.
 Next it reaches Lorenzreuth and Seußen, where it is reinforced by the Kössein.
 It flows through the narrow valley of the Gsteinigt to Arzberg and snakes through pastureland to the Schirnding.
 East of the village it forms Germany's boundary with the Czech Republic until it discharges into the Eger near Fischern.

 Economic usage

 Since the Middle Ages the river was used to drive the many hammer mills and corn mills along its length.
 The town of Wunsiedel also used the watercourse from the 16th century for timber rafting.

 Origin of the name

-The river was first mentioned quite late on, in 1403, under the name of Rosslin and then under various spellings.
+The river was first mentioned in 1403 by the name of Rosslin under various spellings.
 Colloquially it is called the Riasla and, on official maps, the Röslau.
-Recent research suggests the name combines words meaning "in lively motion, stirring" and "flowing" or "streaming".
+Recent research suggests the name combines words meaning "in lively motion, stirring" and "flowing" or "streaming."